Jacob Trouba: New York Rangers (2019–2024)

+Anaheim Ducks (2024–present)

+Faced with the potential of being placed on waivers, Trouba accepted a trade to the Anaheim Ducks on December 6, with the Rangers receiving defenseman Urho Vaakanainen and a 2025 fourth-round pick from Anaheim.
+He made his Ducks debut on December 9 against the Montreal Canadiens.
+Trouba was paired with Cam Fowler and played well.
+However, the Ducks lost the game in the shootout 3–2.

 International play

 Trouba spent much of his amateur career playing for the U.S. National Team Development Program in the USHL and at several international tournaments.
-He represented his country at two World Under-18 Championships, one World Junior Championships and at one World Senior Championship.
+He represented his country at two World Under-18 Championships, one World Junior Championships and one World Senior Championship.
 In 2011 and 2012, Trouba captured gold medals with the U.S. at the World Under-18 Championships.

 Trouba was the youngest player on the American team at the 2012 World Junior Championship.
 In 2013, he represented the United States at both the junior and senior levels, capturing gold and bronze medals, respectively.
 At the World Junior Championship in 2013, Trouba was named the tournament's top defenseman and earned a spot on the All-Star Team.

 Personal life

-Trouba's father John is a marketing executive, and his mother Kristy Trouba is in the medical billing field.
-Trouba grew up in the Rochester, Michigan, area and attended Rochester Community schools before moving during high school to pursue his hockey career in Ann Arbor, Michigan, on the U.S. National Team Development Program.
+Trouba was born to parents John and Krista and has a younger brother Chris.
+His brother also plays ice hockey and most recently played with the Plattsburgh State Cardinals.
 On June 28, 2020, he posted on Instagram that he married his long-time girlfriend, Kelly Tyson.

+Trouba is also a visual artist, sharing his first paintings on Instagram in mid 2023.
+Trouba creates his works with artist Michael Geschwer by skating into blank canvases while wearing full hockey gear coated in paint.
+He held his first exhibition from August 1 through August 23, 2024, at Harper's Gallery in New York City.

+In September 2017, Trouba's Jets' teammate Blake Wheeler criticized then-U.S. president Donald Trump's comments on National Football League players kneeling during the national anthem.
+Trouba supported Wheeler and stated, "It takes a lot of courage to stand up to that, so I think it's courageous what Blake did and what a lot of athletes are doing."
+Furthermore, Trouba said that sports had become more political than at the start of his career "but Donald Trump also wasn't president at that point."

+In 2024 Trouba joined Hockey Fights Cancer as the face of their "Get Body Checked Against Cancer" campaign, playing on his notoriety for body checks.